DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-02-07-candidate-ur-on-surfacing-provider-data.md

 {{ appUserNeed({
 description: "As a candidate,
-I need to identify the quality of different teacher training courses and providers, so that I apply to courses where I am more likely to be successful.”
+I need to identify the quality of different teacher training courses and providers, so that I apply to courses where I am more likely to be successful."
 }) }}

 ## Who we spoke to